automatic-ripping-machine/automatic-ripping-machine/README.md

 ## ARM Development Branch

+**- - - - WARNING - - - -**

-**WARNING** This is the ARM Development Branch for v3.x.
+This is the ARM Development Branch for v3.x.
 This software is not stable and not ready for production roll out.

-Current development status can be found in the [Status-Roadmap.md](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki/Status-Roadmap.md)
+Current development status can be found in the [Development Branch](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki/Development-Branch)

+This Development branch is working on the current ARM [Roadmap](https://github.com/automatic-ripping-machine/automatic-ripping-machine/wiki/Status-Roadmap.md)

 ---